Actindo-AG/Documentation/RetailSuiteAccounting/Integration/08_ManageCostAccounting.md

   ![Deleted](../../Assets/Screenshots/RetailSuiteAccounting/Settings/CostAccounting/Deleted.png "[Deleted]")

-##  Create a cost unit
+##  Create a cost object

-You can create a cost unit that is not yet available in the system.
+You can create a cost object that is not yet available in the system.

 #### Prerequisites